Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business In 2019

 Businesses can sell on Amazon in 2 ways.
 The fees for both are the same at this point in time.

-Existing Seller Central Sellers can add Business Features through their Seller Central Account.
+Existing Seller Central Sellers can add Amazon Business Account Features through their Seller Central Account.

-- Sellers you need to be on the “Professional Seller” plan.
+- Sellers you need to be on the “Professional Seller” plan to use a Business Account for Amazon.

 - Eligibility is based on Seller Account metrics, such as Seller Feedback and past Sales Performance.